Enough (film): Plot

-The next day, men posing as the FBI show up and threaten Joe, damaging his apartment.
-Slim then goes to her wealthy, estranged father, Jupiter.
-Even though Slim sent several unanswered letters to him as a child, Jupiter claims he is unaware of her existence and believes she is just after money.
-Slim and Gracie briefly find refuge at a commune, where Jupiter later contacts her, revealing that Mitch's associates had threatened him, which caused him to be interested to help her.
-He sends her a large sum of money, which allows her to set up a new life under a new identity, and he lets her know to reach out if she needs more.
+The next day, men posing as FBI agents show up and threaten Joe, damaging his apartment.
+Slim goes to her wealthy, estranged father, Jupiter.
+Even though she sent several unanswered letters to him as a child, he claims to have been unaware of her existence and believes she is just after money, unable to accept the fact that he had any children.

+Slim and Gracie briefly find refuge at a commune.
+Jupiter later contacts her there, revealing that Mitch's associates have threatened him as well, causing him to be interested in helping her.
+He sends Slim a large sum of money, allowing her to set up a new life and identity, and tells her to reach out if she needs more.

+Joe visits Slim in Michigan, but Mitch tracks her down with help from his corrupt cop friend Robbie; who had posed as the rude man in the staged altercation where Mitch and Slim first met.
+This reveals they had been conning women into sleeping with them for their personal gain.
+Slim narrowly escapes a struggle with Mitch, who attacks her in a rage in front of Gracie.
+She then gets away from Robbie in a car chase.

-Joe visits Slim, but Mitch tracks her down and she escapes with Gracie.
-Consulting a lawyer, she is warned there is little she can do, although he tells her the custody hearing is possibly a trick to lure her back to Mitch.
-Slim then goes into hiding in San Francisco and sends Gracie away to safety while she trains in Krav Maga self-defense while enlisting the help of a woman who looks identical to her.
-She breaks into Mitch's new home and hides his guns, jams the phone, plants fake letters saying she is there to discuss custody of Gracie and awaits his return.
-When he arrives they fight and Slim beats Mitch unconscious before she eventually knocks him off a balcony to his death.
+Consulting a lawyer, Slim is warned there is little she can do, although he tells her the custody hearing is possibly a trick to lure her back to Mitch.
+She goes into hiding in San Francisco and sends Gracie away to safety while she trains in Krav Maga while enlisting the help of a woman who looks identical to her.

+Slim breaks into Mitch's new home, hides his guns, jams the phone, plants fake letters saying she is there to discuss custody of Gracie and awaits his return.
+When he arrives, they fight and Slim beats Mitch unconscious before she eventually knocks him off a balcony to his death.
 The police regard her actions as self-defense.
 Slim and Gracie reunite and go to live with Joe in Seattle.